mgedmin/reStPlugin/ReadMe_en.rst

   stylesheets.
 You're free to modify them, even to propose your own because I'm not a CSS ace :)

-Hoping it helps you, to contact me, drop me a message here : kib2 at free.fr
+Hoping it helps you, to contact me, drop me a message here: kib2 at free.fr

 See you,